Fear of Public Speaking? 6 Subconscious Shifts That Actually Work

 “Practice makes perfect.”

 These are the great go-to tips when public-speaking anxiety hits.
 Practicing breathwork, posture, and being prepared can help in the moment.
-But if you’ve ever followed all the advice and still felt like your body and mind were not on the same team the moment you opened your mouth, you’re not alone.
+But if you have ever followed all the advice and still felt like your body and mind were not on the same team the moment you opened your mouth, you are not alone.

 In fact, many of us know the feeling all too well: